2011 Houston Astros season: April

-Following 11 magnificent seasons slugging his into one of the most accomplished hitters in franchise history, on April 26, Lance Berkman made his first return to Minute Maid Park as a visitor.
+Following 11 seasons as an Astro, on April 26, Lance Berkman made his first return to Minute Maid Park as a visitor.
 Now a St. Louis Cardinal, Berkman received mainly applause.
 In the ninth inning, he ripped a go-ahead double, only to see the home team mount a comeback and win in it the bottom of the ninth, 6–5.